reg1reg1/reg1reg1.github.io/_posts/2020-06-29-pfSense-Firewall.md

 With the above fundamentals in mind, here's what we are about to do.

 1. Configuring DHCP on all the interfaces
 2. Internet access on all subnets.
 3. Allowing Lan-2 to reach web servers in Lan-3 but not SSH or any other protocol.
 4. Lan-3 must be able to ssh into any machine in Lan-2 but not the other way round.
+5. Lan-1 must be able to access all subnets via all protocols, but the others cannot do so for Lan-1 unless explicitly stated in the rules below.
+6. The Web-UI must be accessible only via Lan-1 and not by any other subnet.
+7. Make sure the rules added are minimalistic.
+Nothing is too restrictive.
+Everything not mentioned under the rules should be allowed, and not blocked.
+The rules should not enforce anything not intended or mentioned above.

 Setting these rules, would give us a fair bit of idea on how pfSense works as a router and a firewall.